 While still deceptive, these “lies” stem from wanting to belong or improve oneself, not from a desire to exploit or deceive others.
 This form of lying highlights the complexity of human growth and the sometimes blurred lines between reality and aspiration.

-By clinging to idealized aspects of ourselves, we are not only seeking to fit in but also internally motivated to grow into the person we’re pretending to be.
+By clinging to idealized aspects of ourselves, we are not only seeking to fit in but also be internally motivated to grow into the person we’re pretending to be.
 Gradually people transform aspirations into reality.
 Thus, the old expression, “Fake it until you make it.”

 In our interpersonal relationships, "innocent" lies act as a scaffold supporting our personal development.
 Being true to ourselves while interacting in the social world is a continual dance.